MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/enhanced-user-notifications.md

 }
 ```

-As this API is unified and works on Mac 10.14+ too, if targetting MacOS you must also check for Notification permission as soon as possible.
+As this API is unified and also works on Mac 10.14+, if you are targetting macOS you must also check for the Notification permission as soon as possible:
-NOTE: With MacOS apps, for the permission dialog to appear, you MUST sign your MacOS app, even if building locally in DEBUG mode.
-So `Project->Options->Mac Signing->Sign the application bundle` must be ticked.

 ```csharp
 using UserNotifications;